RyanOatmeal/RyanOatmeal/README.md

 - https://www.vim.org/
 - https://neovim.io/

-I'm also happy just typing vi wherever and hoping for the best!
+I'm also happy just typing vi in whatever available terminal and hoping for the best!

 At the moment, I'm on a fedora machine using the vi command which just runs vim with $VIM_POSIX=1 in my ~/.bashrc in order to keep the editor lean and mean.